Designing Custom Events

-Design events can be used to track multiple types of data in your game like tutorial completion, battle results or clicks on the device screen.
+They can be used to track multiple types of data in your game such as:

 When instrumenting Design events, the event_id field is key as it essentially identifies the action that is happening.
 It should be unique for that particular event, in your game.
 It is important that an event_id describes the corresponding event as well as possible; this makes it easy to identify later when you have lots of events occurring.

 In order to obtain the correct visualizations on your metrics, it is important to develop hierarchies structuring the data into sets of categories and subcategories (and possibly several levels of these).

 This is a best practice that will make it easier for you to identify, organize and work with your telemetry data.

 Although there is freedom when choosing the different subcategories, consistency should be maintained across the different events once the order is chosen.

 We recommend structuring your hierarchy as explained below:

 - The first step in your hierarchy should be the category of events you are tracking.
 For example: Tutorial, PurchaseFlow, BattleName.